aalto-ics-kepaco/lcms2struct_exp/run_scripts/README.md

 ### Small example to test our implementation

-Here we will a minimal example, which can serve as starting point to re-produce our experiments.
-If you want to apply a trained LC-MS²Struct model to new data, you can train a model as done in ```run_with_gridsearch.py```, but you need to implement your [own candidate set wrapper](https://github.com/aalto-ics-kepaco/msms_rt_ssvm/tree/master/ssvm).
+Here we will give a minimal example, which can serve as a starting point to re-produce our experiments.
+If you want to apply a trained LC-MS²Struct model to new data, you can train a model as done in [```run_with_gridsearch.py```](publication/massbank/run_with_gridsearch.py), but you need to implement your [own candidate set wrapper](https://github.com/aalto-ics-kepaco/msms_rt_ssvm/tree/master/ssvm).

 To run our minimal example, please follow the following instructions.
 We assume that you are at the root of this repository.
 Please note that all code was developed and tested in a **Linux** environment.
 Other operating systems are